What Is Pipe Corrosion Causes, Risks and Long Term Solutions

 Pipe corrosion does not only affect the home, it can impact the surrounding environment.

-• Underground corrosion can erode soil and destabilize foundations
+• Underground corrosion can erode soil, destabilize foundations and damage the soil ecosystem.

-• Sewer pipe corrosion increases the risk of contamination
+• Sewer pipe corrosion increases the risk of rust, methance, CO2, sulfuric acid and other forms of contamination leaked into the city’s sewer system.

 How Pipe Corrosion Affects Home Insurance Claims